Home » The region's water supply » Planning for our Future » Future water for our region

 2030-2060 focuses on being agile and keeping all appropriate options available to respond to a changing climate and advancements in technology.
 This stage is critical in determining and implementing the most cost effective and sustainable option to secure the region's long-term water supply to 2060 and beyond.

 Since 1995, our region has reduced individual water consumption by 50%.
-Our plan incorporates a continuation of that reduction via a suite of measures.
-Moving forward, these ongoing efficency measures can go on to secure a further 15% reduction across our communities in the long term.
+The Future Water Project 2060 prioritises the continuation of that reduction via a suite of measures.
+Moving forward, these ongoing water efficiency measures can go on to secure a further 15% reduction across our communities in the long term.

-Over a 2-year period starting from mid 2021, Rous will commence the rollout of smart metering to all 2,000 direct customers.
+Over a 2-year period starting from late 2021, Rous will commence planning for the rollout of smart metering to all of our 2,000 direct customers.

 Benefits of smart metering include better monitoring of daily water use to help customers find new ways to reduce consumption, and early notification of leaks.